ianeaa/Spotify2023_Exploratory-Data-Analysis/README.md

 ***Discussion:***
 Based on the results above, the general overview of the data is that the shape of the dataframe is 953 rows and 24 columns having 7 columns classified as objects and 17 as int64.
-When checking for null values, it was found out that there were 50 in_shazam_charts and 95 in the key column
+When checking for null values, it was found out that there were 50 in in_shazam_charts and 95 in the key column

 ### 2. *Basic Descriptive Statistics 📈*
 - Mean, Median, and Standard Deviation of the 'streams' column